Gonzaleski/Smart-Watering-System/README.md

 ### **Automated Alerts and Actions**
 ThingSpeak's MATLAB analysis scripts and TimeControl feature automate system responses:
 - `scripts/ThingSpeak/alert.m` runs every 6 hours to check soil moisture levels.
 - If the soil moisture enters the danger zone (below 30% or above 70%), an email notification is triggered.

+### **Data imported from ThingSpeak**

+The data imported from ThingSpeak can be viewed in `results/thingspeak/ThingSpeak_data.csv`.

 ### **Why ThingSpeak Matters**
 - ThingSpeak enhances the Smart Watering System by turning raw data into actionable insights and enabling proactive system management: